Magnetic Field Strength

 A convenient measuring device that includes four different metric scales of various precision.

-This 3-Axis Magnetic Field Sensor can sense the Earth’s magnetic field and fields from coils and bar magnets.
+This 3-Axis Magnetic Field Sensor can sense the Earth’s magnetic field, magnetic fields from current-carrying coils, and permanent magnets.

 This clamp with 6.5 cm grip width, accepts plain or threaded rods up to 1/2 inch or 1.25 cm.